 How to Serve Wine

 Here are a few things I've learned in France about how to serve wine.
-Relax, I'm not a wine connoisseur and if you are, you certainly don't need to know the few little things I do.
+Relax, I am not a wine connoisseur and if you are, you certainly do not need to know the few little things I do.
 For the rest of you, here are a few tips to help you enjoy your wine - as if you needed assistance!

 Wine Serving Temperature